 A resolution to dissolve the Club can only be passed at an Annual General Meeting or an Extraordinary General Meeting through a majority vote of the membership.

-In the event of dissolution the Management Committee shall investigate the opportunities for disposing of the clubs assets (including financial assets) to similar sports or community clubs.
+In the event of dissolution the Management Committee shall investigate the opportunities for disposing of the Club’s assets (including financial assets) to similar sports or community clubs.
 The Management Committee shall satisfy itself that the intended recipient of the assets is a well founded, well managed and constituted club or clubs.
 The Management Committee can take the decision to dispose of the assets to such club or clubs without further recourse to members.
 In the event that a suitable club or clubs to receive the assets cannot be found then the Management Committee can sell the assets to buyers approved by the Management Committee or auction the assets of the club at a reputable auctioneers and make a cash donation of the proceeds to a suitable sports or community organisation.
+In all cases, the suitable sports or community organisation must be a registered charity or Registered Community Amateur Sports Club.
+In the event that a suitable organisation can not be identified, assets will be given or transferred to England Athletics.

 14. Amendments to the constitution